The Detectives

 Detective A

 (Takes a sample with his finger and tastes it.)
 Absolutely not.
 Heinz is sweet, like breakfast cereal sweet.
-It is like sucking on a tomato lollipop sweet.
 This is not sweet.
 This is ketchup flavored ketchup.
-It is Hunt's.
+It's Hunt's.

 I-1-14